Literature Awaits

 Evaluation: Carle’s distinctive collage art and repetitive, patterned structure create a lively story that layers humor with clear concepts like time, size, and manners.

-Appeal: Kids love the escalating “who will she pick a fight with next?” pattern, the bright animals, and the satisfying payoff when the ladybug finally meets her match.
+Appeal: Kids will love the escalating “who will she pick a fight with next?” pattern, the bright animals, and the satisfying payoff when the ladybug finally meets her match.

 Harlem Honey